 Solution 2: Accessing The Screenshot Folder Physically

 Every user has a different screenshots folder located in the disk in which Steam is installed.
 The default location is Local Disk C. If it’s installed in a different drive in your case, look for the folder in the respective drive.
-But if it is installed in the default location only, then go to the following path to access the screenshots folder:

 Step 1: Open the file explorer and navigate to the following path: